 Mu Ko Ang Thong National Park

 One of the first images of Thailand that come to mind when we think about this country is lush green forests and turquoise water.
-Mu Ko Ang Thong National Park is the place to go for this perfect tropical landscape, a natural oasis about one hour sailing from Koh Samui.
-In the park you can go swimming in secluded beaches, snorkeling with friendly fish, kayak around the islets, visit a stunning blue lagoon and hike for gorgeous views.
+Mu Ko Ang Thong National Park is the place to go for this perfect tropical landscape, a natural oasis about one hour’s sailing from Koh Samui.
+In the park, you can go swimming on secluded beaches, snorkel with friendly fish, kayak around the islets, visit a stunning blue lagoon, and hike for gorgeous views.

 This is a protected area so don’t expect fancy facilities or restaurants.
 There are a few tents in one of the islands where you can camp, but you need to book your spot way in advance.
 There is also an information center, and a little shop selling refreshments.

 Don’t forget to bring your waterproof bag with Thailand snacks, sunblock, hats, and sunglasses.
 A visit to Ang Thong National Park is one of the top things to do in Koh Samui as there are many boat tours to the park leaving from there.
 My recommendation is to choose an experience that fits your style of traveling and adventure level.
 Some of the tours offer kayaking, snorkeling and free time for hiking to the viewpoints.
 Others offer a boat ride around the park with a stop at the beach.
 The price will vary according to the activities included in the trip.